Efficient computation of middle levels Gray codes: Introduction

 \subsection{Our results}

-Even though the proof of Theorem~\ref{thm:middle-levels} given in \cite{muetze:14} is constructive, a straightforward implementation takes exponential (in $n$) time and space to compute for a given bitstring the next one in the middle levels Gray code (essentially, we need to compute and store the entire list of $N=2^{\Theta(n)}$ bitstrings).
+Even though the proof of Theorem~\ref{thm:middle-levels} given in \cite{MR3483129} is constructive, a straightforward implementation takes exponential (in $n$) time and space to compute for a given bitstring the next one in the middle levels Gray code.
+Essentially, we need to compute and store the entire list of $N=2^{\Theta(n)}$ bitstrings.
 The main contribution of this paper is a time- and space-efficient algorithm to compute a middle levels Gray code for every $n\geq 1$, which can be considered an algorithmic proof of Theorem~\ref{thm:middle-levels}.
-Specifically, given any bitstring of length $2n+1$ with weight $n$ or $n+1$, our algorithm computes the next $\ell$ bitstrings in the Gray code in time $\cO(n\ell(1+\frac{n}{\ell}))$, which is $\cO(n)$ on average per bitstring provided that $\ell=\Omega(n)$ (for most bitstrings the worst-case running time is $\cO(n)$, for few it is $\cO(n^2)$).
+Specifically, given any bitstring of length $2n+1$ with weight $n$ or $n+1$, our algorithm computes the next $\ell$ bitstrings in the Gray code in time $\cO(n\ell(1+\frac{n}{\ell}))$, which is $\cO(n)$ on average per bitstring provided that $\ell=\Omega(n)$.
+For most bitstrings the worst-case running time is $\cO(n)$, for few it is $\cO(n^2)$.
 The space requirement of our algorithm is $\cO(n)$.

 An implementation of this algorithm in C++ can be found on the authors' websites \cite{www}, and we invite the reader to experiment with this code.
 We used it to compute a middle levels Gray code for $n=19$ in less than a day on an ordinary desktop computer.
-For comparison, the above-mentioned intelligent brute-force computation for $n=19$ from \cite{shimada-amano} took about 164 days (using comparable hardware).
+For comparison, the above-mentioned intelligent brute-force computation for $n=19$ from \cite{shimada-amano} took about 164 days using comparable hardware.

-\begin{remark} Clearly, the ultimate goal would be a generation algorithm with a worst-case running time of $\cO(1)$ per bitstring, but we believe this requires substantial new ideas that would in particular yield a much simpler proof of Theorem~\ref{thm:middle-levels} than the one presented in \cite{muetze:14}. \end{remark}
+\begin{remark} Clearly, the ultimate goal would be a generation algorithm with a worst-case running time of $\cO(1)$ per bitstring, but this would require substantial new ideas that would in particular yield a much simpler proof of Theorem~\ref{thm:middle-levels} than the one presented in \cite{MR3483129}.
+In fact, in a recent paper \cite{DBLP:conf/soda/MutzeN17} that appeared after the submission of this manuscript, we were able to extend the ideas and techniques presented in this paper, and to improve our algorithm to achieve an optimal $\cO(1)$ worst-case running time per generated bitstring.
+This improved algorithm builds on top of the algorithm presented in this paper. \end{remark}